Technical LibraryACTION IV: Plectra material Entire Contents Copyright ©2006 CBH |

 Celcon® is a copolymer acetal resin marketed by Celanese in 1961, although it wasn’t until the late 1980s that it was first tried for harpsichord use.
-It has proven very popular with the US makers, but perhaps not so in tradition-bound Europe.
-Most celcon is colored black.
+It has proven very popular with the US makers, but perhaps not so in more tradition-bound Europe.
+Most Celcon is colored black.

-The large wedge profile is particularly useful for revoicing certain instruments where the standard wedge profile might slip through the tongue mortise.
-The larger size also makes the quills easier to pick up and handle.
-We recommend the normal thickness (.020˝) plectra for unison choirs, and the thin (.015˝) to save voicing time for the 4´ choir.
-No matter what quill material is used, the blanks must be voiced in the instrument.
+Our large wedge profile (nominal dimensions 0.105˝ base tapered to 0.045˝ over 0.612˝ length) is particularly useful for revoicing certain instruments where previously available smaller wedges would slip through the tongue mortise.
+The larger size also makes the quills much easier to pick up and handle.
+We recommend the normal thickness (.020˝) plectra for unison choirs, and the medium (.0165˝) or thin (.015˝) to save voicing time for the 4´ choir, or instruments with very short plectra length.
+The normal thickness is sold in packets of approximately 130, sufficient to quill two choirs.
+The thin and medium plectra are sold in packs of approximately 65, sufficient for one choir.
+Bulk packs of 1000 are available for professionals.
+Please refer to our Spare Parts pages for pricing.
+No matter what quill material is used, the blanks must be properly voiced in the instrument.
+Good quality quills nicely voiced should last for a decade or more in an instrument used daily.

 |